runticle/CV/README.md

 ## Skills

 **Fast Learner** <br>
 - Working at at fast-growing startup has required me to pick up new technologies in very little time.
-I rapidly learnt node.js to a good standard and have been writing server routes from the first month.
+I rapidly learnt node js at the start and more recently Hugo, which we have used to rebuild the marketing website.
-- Whilst building a Facebook Clone during Makers Academy, we tasked to rebuild the frontend in React - a new language to us at the time.
+- Whilst building a Facebook Clone during Makers Academy, we were tasked to rebuild the frontend in React - a new language to us at the time.
 I picked up the language very quickly and within a week could fluently build React components and manage data flow with Redux.

 **Teamwork**
-- Have continued to use Agile (scrum) technologies at LeSalon having been exposed to them at Makers Academy.
+- Have continued to use Agile processes at LeSalon having been exposed to them at Makers Academy.
 Working as such we have managed to increase our relative speed from 2 at the start to over 10 points per dev per day, massively increasing our overall output for the company.
 - I have captained both Football and Korfball teams during my time at School and University, with the notable improvement of the Korfball team throughout my years involved a particularly proud achievement of mine.

 **Motivated**